-Once fraud, waste, or abuse has been detected, it must be promptly corrected.
-Correcting the problem saves the Government money and ensures you are in compliance with CMS requirements.
+Once fraud, waste, or abuse has been detected, promptly correct it.
+Correcting the problem saves the Government money and ensures your compliance with CMS requirements.

 Develop a plan to correct the issue.
-Consult your organization's compliance officer to find out the process for the corrective action plan development.
+Ask your organization's compliance officer about the development process for the corrective action plan.
 The actual plan is going to vary, depending on the specific circumstances.
 In general:

 - Design the corrective action to correct the underlying problem that results in FWA program violations and to prevent future non-compliance; - Tailor the corrective action to address the particular FWA, problem, or deficiency identified.
-Include timeframes for specific actions; - Document corrective actions addressing non-compliance or FWA committed by a Sponsor's employee or FDR's employee and include consequences for failure to satisfactorily complete the corrective action; and - Once started, continuously monitor corrective actions to ensure they are effective.
+Include timeframes for specific actions; - Document corrective actions addressing non-compliance or FWA committed by a Sponsor's employee or FDR's employee and include consequences for failure to satisfactorily complete the corrective action; and - Monitor corrective actions continuously to ensure effectiveness.